Nagoya University

 (2) Selection Policy

 Of the above, 1) and 5) are essential qualities required of all students at the Graduate School of Informatics.
 The other three qualities have a deep connection to each of the six departments of the School.
 The qualities detailed in 2) mainly relate to applicants wishing to enroll at the Department of Mathematical Informatics and the Department of Complex Systems Science; 3) relates to the Department of Social Informatics and the Department of Cognitive and Psychological Science; and 4) relates to the Department of Computing and Software Systems and the Department of Intelligent Systems.
 We seek a range of diverse individuals who possess these qualities, regardless of whether they are from Japan or overseas.
-Each department selects successful applicants through a comprehensive evaluation based on the Admissions Policies.
-Assessments are made on the basis of the results of written and oral examinations in English and specialized subjects.
+In accordance with the Admissions Policies, each department selects successful applicants through a comprehensive evaluation based on the submitted documents (including the results of the English proficiency test), the results of written and oral examinations, etc.

 close